lichenma/GoFund/StudyNotes.md

 > One non-trivial, useful and practical CRDT is one that implements an ordered set with insert-at-position and delete operations.
 It is called `Treedoc` because the sequence elements are identified compactly using a naming tree and because its first use was concurrent document editing

+## Make it a Server (continued)

+We could go all out and use a CRDT scheme perhaps replacing the `balance` field with lists of transactions for each client and calculating the balance from those.

+For the purposes of this tutorial we will not attempt any of them now because they are messy or scary or both.
+Instead we will decide that the fund should be a `server` ... what is a server?
+It is something that you talk to and in golang things talk via channels.

+> Channels are the basic communication mechanism between goroutines (seems to be like a pipe from Waterloo OS course)

+Values sent to the channel (with `channel <- value`), and can be received on the other side (with `value = <- channel`).
+Channels are "goroutine safe" meaning that any number of goroutines can send to and receive from them at the same time.

+By default, Go channels are ***unbuffered***.
+This means that sending a value